AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What are the requirements to obtain a special learner’s permit?

-The requirements to obtain a special learner’s permit depend on the state you live in.
+The requirements to obtain a special learner’s permit depend on your state.
 For example, in New Jersey, you’ll need to meet these requirements:

 • Be at least 16 years old.